 At the outset of BIOECON in 2001 eight academic institutions were involved in the partnership.
-Since that time the conference has been organised by a core group of individual academics in collaboration with FEEM, and many individual collaborations have been continuing among partners.
+Since that time the conference has been organised by a core group of individual academics, and many individual collaborations have been continuing among partners.

 In 2011 the core partners have decided to propose the institutionalisation of BIOECON, opening the partnership to those organisations that have demonstrated their interest in the Network over the years.
 BIOECON is now based on the contribution of three categories of partners: